Cybersecurity

 A pre-calculus level algebra course.
 Topics include solving system of equations that contain either two or three variables, adding, subtracting, multiplying and dividing monomials and polynomials; factoring polynomials, simplifying rational expressions and solving linear equations and inequity expressions that contain absolute values.

-Prerequisite: High school Regents mathematics or placement exam score.
+Prerequisite: High school Regents mathematics or MA099.

 • Semester 2